imansaj/Sample_project_battery/README.md

 <img src="https://github.com/imansaj/Sample_project_battery/blob/main/Documentation%20material/one_cycle.jpg" width="600">

 Figure 4.
-The capacity versus cycle number for different cells.
+The defined sections of one cycle.

 As can be seen from figure 4 we can divide a voltage curve into 5 regions each with a physical meaning.
 The first three regions are associated with charging.
 The fourth region is discharging section. and the fifth region is the rest section.